Jaderpolli/plasmodium-search-strategy/kmeans-julia/README.md

-# Running Hurst and k-means in Julia
+# Running k-means in Julia

 The present README file contains the instructions to run the codes in this folder, to obtain the *k-means clustering*.

-## Folders and organization

-This folder contains the following subfolders:

-- raw-data: containing the raw-data used for analysis;
-- src: containing the Julia modified modules for K-means;
-- examples: containing the codes for analysing the raw-data/ files.
-In this subfolder, two other folders are created when running the codes inside:
-    - results-k-means;
-    - results-msd;

-Now, let's see how to run everything and reproduce the results.
+## System requirements

+The codes were tested in Windows 10, but, after the proper packages installation - see next section - one should be able to run it either on Linux or Mac.

+All codes are written in [Julia Language](https://julialang.org/).

+In order to run everything, you must [Download](https://julialang.org/downloads/) and install properly the current stable release (in our analysis, it was used v1.7.2 -- see [older releases](https://julialang.org/downloads/oldreleases/).

 ## Julia and package instalation

-All codes are written in [Julia Language](https://julialang.org/).

-Hence, in order to run everything, you must [Download](https://julialang.org/downloads/) and install properly the current stable release (in our analysis, it was used v1.7.2 -- see [older releases](https://julialang.org/downloads/oldreleases/).

 After installing Julia (and add to `PATH`), you can open Julia simply by typing `julia` in the terminal.
 Then, the following packages must be installed: